nikhilkumarv500/LiveTradeX_FrontEnd/README.md

 # Trade X - Live Stock Trading App

-**Trade X** is a cutting-edge live stock trading application built with a robust backend powered by Spring Boot and a dynamic frontend crafted with React.
-It leverages WebSockets to provide real-time updates and seamless user interactions.
+**Trade X** is a live stock trading application built with Spring Boot, React, and PostgreSQL.
+It provides a real-time stock trading experience using WebSockets to broadcast live updates to all active users.
+Users can monitor stock prices, make purchases, and view stock-related statistics in a live environment.

 ---